Annymea/HikePlan/README.md

 ## Task Description

-We want to plan a hiking trip where we have several segments (or "etappen"), and we want to walk as much as necessary each day, but no more.
+We want to plan a hiking trip where we have several segments, and we want to walk as much as necessary each day, but no more.

 The task involves multiple challenges:
 - Handling the input from a file and reacting to possible errors